Our Cause & Need

 - Encouraging high-risk women to be vigilant and proactive with their breast and ovarian health, resulting in early diagnosis and treatment;

-- Improving the health literacy of high-risk women and their families by providing clear, accurate and up-to-date information on genetic testing, risk management strategies, and health and wellbeing issues specific to this group;
+- Improving the health literacy of at-risk women and their families by providing clear, accurate and up-to-date information on genetic testing, risk management strategies, and health and wellbeing issues specific to this group;

-- Working collaboratively with healthcare providers (e.g. Familial Cancer Clinics, General Practitioners, Breast Care Nurses, Breast Physicians, Gynae-oncologists, Plastic and Reconstruction Surgeons) to ensure seamless transition for high-risk women as they move through key ‘touch points’ in their high-risk journey.
+- Working collaboratively with healthcare providers (e.g. Familial Cancer Clinics, General Practitioners, Breast Care Nurses, Breast Physicians, Gynae-oncologists, Plastic and Reconstruction Surgeons) to ensure seamless transition for at-risk women as they move through key ‘touch points’ in their journey.